Multiplication and Division of Fractions

 • Look at #3(b).
 How did you solve?
 How many degrees is a straight angle?
 (This is connected to Grade 4 content of 4.MD.5—7.)

-• Look at #3(c).
+• Look at #3(d).
 What made this problem a bit challenging?
 How did you solve?
 Was there more than one correct way to solve?
-(Students could have found the fraction of people on the field trip that were children and then multiplied by 48, or they could have found a fourth of 48 and then subtracted that product from 48.)
+(Students could have (1) found the amount of chocolate used to make frosting and the amount of chocolate used to make brownies and subtracted those quantities, or (2) they could have found how much more chocolate was used to make brownies than for frosting (i.e. one fifth of the chocolate) and then figured out how much of the chocolate that was.)

 • Look at #4.
 Why does Alicia’s thinking make sense?